 Cost

-• Portable: The unit itself is affordable, you should still have a manual transfer switch installed to ensure safe operation, eliminating the chance of electrical mishap.
+• Portable: The unit is affordable, but you should install a manual transfer switch to ensure safe operation, eliminating the chance of electrical mishaps.

 What Makes Generac Standby Generators Stand Out?

-Generac standby generators last as long as 30 years or the equivalent of 3,000 hours of use.
+Generac’s standby generators typically last as long as 30 years.
 If they’re carefully maintained, they could last even longer.
-The company is committed to minimizing its impact on the environment by making sure they can run using eco-friendly fuel, which is ideal for people who are conscious of their carbon footprint.
-A wide range of generator types are available, including models that can serve residential, commercial and industrial clients.
+The company is committed to minimizing its environmental impact by making sure it can run using eco-friendly fuel, which is ideal for people who are conscious of their carbon footprint.
+A wide range of standby generators is available, including models serving residential, commercial and industrial clients.

 Defending Northeast Ohio from the Elements

-At Generator One, we provide protection you can rely on against power outages.
-If you’d like more advice about whether to choose a standby generator or a portable generator, call us today at 440-942-8449.
+At Generator One, we provide the protection you can rely on against power outages.
+If you’d like more information about our portable and standby generators or advice about which to choose, call us today at 440-942-8449.